 \subsection{Parameter Study}

-To further evaluate the performance of \name, this subsection studies the influence of two key parameters: the number of propagation steps $K$ and the number of Transformer layers $L$.
-Specifically, we perform the experiments on AMiner-CS, Reddit and Amazon2M by setting different values of $K$ and $L$,
+To further evaluate the performance of \name, we study the influence of two key parameters: the number of propagation steps $K$ and the number of Transformer layers $L$.
+Specifically, we perform experiments on AMiner-CS, Reddit and Amazon2M by setting different values of $K$ and $L$.

-\textbf{The influence of $K$}.
-We select the number of propagation steps $K$ from $\{4,6,..., 12\}$ and fix $L=1$.
-Figure \ref{fig:exp3_k} reports the model performance.
-The results demonstrate that with the increment of $K$, the performance increases significantly in the beginning, since a larger $K$ means a broader scope of the neighborhood information.
-Notably, the performance of \name is less competitive when $K$ lies beyond a certain threshold (\eg 10 in these datasets).
-It is reasonable as neighbors in large hop may contain more noisy information, such as noisy attribute information.
-The values of $K$ are different for each dataset to achieve the best performance since different networks exhibit different neighborhood structures~\citep{appnp}.
-In practice, we set $K=10$ for AMiner-CS and Amazon2M.
-For Reddit, we set $K=8$.